dram/smlnj-mirror/dev-notes/cfg-semantics.md

 	  * `FSQRT` -- floating-point square root

+          * `FCOPYSIGN` -- floating-point copysign operation: returns its first argument with the sign set to the sign of its second argument.

     * `EXTEND{signed, from, to}` -- extend a smaller integer representation (`from` bits) to a larger size (`to` bits); if `signed` is `true`, then the extension uses the sign bit, otherwise it uses zero to extend the value.